stefanos-86/Ray-Cast-Exercise/README.md

 But the implementations are in the higher level packages: the real one that actually draws the pixels (via SDL calls) and a mock one to test.

 ### Quality and performance.
-As usual, I made an effor to ensure that the code works right.
+As usual, I made an effort to ensure that the code works right.
 I unit-tested the core library, kept the "untestable" UI part as simple as possible, verified the error codes...

 However, the code is not written with "defensive programming" in mind, nor tested very deeply.
 It could be made more robust and safer.